Today is known as ‘Blue Monday’.

 Will you choose all the negative activity that supports the claims of ‘Blue Monday’?

-Will you be looking for positive activity to support that it is nonsensical?
+Will you be looking for a positive activity to support that it is nonsensical?

-I challenge you to find 10 positive activities on Monday 21st
+I challenge you to find 10 positive activities/things/thoughts today!

 – If you can find more than 10, let me know!